 Reposition and resize the blue teach RIO and then teach the reference pattern.
 Notice that the inspection no longer fails.

-The percent match perimeter indicates the quality of a match required.
+The percent match parameter indicates the quality of a match required.

 Rotation range defines how much the pattern may be rotated and still counts as a match to the reference pattern.

-Use the Test perimeters to configure the pass/fail conditions for the tool.
+Use the Test parameters to configure the pass/fail conditions for the tool.

 In this case, the match tool passes if it sees one, and only one, matching pattern.